catsby/GithubNotifier/README.markdown

 #GithubNotifier

-GithubNotifier is a menu-bar app that checks your Github account for network activity on any of your repositories.
+GithubNotifier is a menu-bar app for Mac OS 10.6+ that polls Github for network activity on any of your repositories.

 #Downloads